CHLSS

 Education

-Another early step to adopting from foster care is attending our two-day Foster Care & Adoption Education Classes.
-These classes will familiarize you with the children waiting to be adopted, the needs they commonly have, and the adoption process.
-You will also have the opportunity to listen to panels of adoptive parents and waiting or adopted teens.
+Another early step to adopting from foster care is attending our Foster Care Adoption Education Classes.
+These classes will familiarize you with the children in foster care, their common needs, and tools to help parent.
+There are three class options: in-person, hybrid, or online.

 Topics covered include: